 Media Markt opened its doors in Munich in 1979, selling every kind of home electronics product under one roof.
 The brand subsequently expanded to serve tech fans across 14 European countries.
 Media Markt entered the Turkish market in 2007 and now operates 39 stores across the country.

-- Created campaigns using Google Shopping, Dynamic Search Ads, and Dynamic Remarketing
+Created campaigns using Shopping ads, Dynamic Search Ads, and Dynamic Remarketing

 Savvy approach to search and display